awei01/katsu-site-source/posts/2013-11-02-movember-have-you-started.md

 "Stay Classy" - Ron Burgundy

 Want to design a suit that matches the style of your 'stache?
-Contact a style consultant at customerservice@9tailors.com
+Contact a style consultant at {{ site.emails.customerservice }}